ibmresilient/resilient-community-apps/fn_qradar_advisor/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* Import the Data Tables and Custom Fields like the screenshot below:
+Create a QRaW custom incident tab and drag the Data Tables and Custom Fields on to it like the screenshot below:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)